-GE: 1Q Earnings Snapshot
+General Electric 1Q performance beats analysts’ expectations

 - 'Nerves of steel': She calmly landed the Southwest flight and broke barriers as a fighter pilot

+“The first quarter is a step forward in executing on our 2018 plan and we are seeing signs of progress in our performance,” said GE Chairman and CEO John Flannery in a prepared statement.
+“Industrial earnings, free cash flow, and margins all improved year over year.
+We reduced Industrial structural costs by $805 million and are on track to exceed our cost reduction goal of $2 billion in 2018.”

+Revenue climbed to $28.66 billion from $26.88 billion, bolstered partly by strong performances from its aviation and health care segments.
+Wall Street was calling for $27.88 billion in revenue.

-GE expects full-year earnings in the range of $1 to $1.07 per share.
+General Electric Co. maintained its full-year earnings forecast of $1 to $1.07 per share.

-GE shares have declined 20 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen almost 1 percent.
-The stock has declined 53 percent in the last 12 months.
+The Boston company is dealing with a Securities and Exchange Commission investigation related to a $15 billion hit taken to cover miscalculations made within an insurance unit.
+GE revealed in January that it would take a $6.2 billion charge in its fourth quarter after a subsidiary, North American Life & Health, underestimated how much it would cost to pay for the care of people who lived longer than projected.
+The SEC is investigating the process that led to the mishap.

+GE also said in a regulatory filing in February that the Justice Department may take action in connection to an investigation into subprime mortgage loans.

+Flannery, a longtime insider at GE, was tasked last year with reshaping the company, but the proposed changes at GE have grown more radical over the past several months.
+The company has shrunk dramatically since it became entangled in the financial crisis a decade ago and Flannery has vowed to shed $20 billion in assets quickly.

+Former CEO Jeff Immelt left last June, three months early, and the company’s chief financial officer left several days later.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on GE at https://www.zacks.com/ap/GE